BishnuGanguly/Flam_assignement/README.md

 ## 🚀 Description

-This project is a 3D visualization of a mini solar system, created using C++ and modern OpenGL (targeting concepts similar to ES 2.0+/3.0).
+This project is a 3D visualization of a mini solar system, created using C++ and modern OpenGL .
 It serves as a demonstration of core computer graphics principles including 3D transformations, custom shaders, camera manipulation, and object hierarchy.
-The scene features a central Sun, multiple planets orbiting at different speeds and distances, and a moon orbiting one of the planets.
+The scene features a central Sun, multiple planets orbiting at different speeds and distances, and a moon orbiting one  planet.

 ## ✨ Features Implemented